 Related: 5 Benefits of Chaga for Skin Health

-Chaga vs Cordyceps, which one to consume?
+Chaga vs. Cordyceps, which one to consume?

-As mentioned Chaga and Cordyceps are both functional foods or medicinal mushrooms but provide completely different health benefits.
+As mentioned, Chaga and Cordyceps are both functional foods or medicinal mushrooms but provide completely different health benefits.
 Cordyceps are most loved for their energizing effects, thanks to the beta-glucans found in them.
 The beta-glucans will deliver oxygen to the body on a cellular level, which not only decreases the occurrence of disease but also boosts stamina and energy.

-Chaga vs Cordyceps accessibility
+Chaga vs. Cordyceps accessibility

 When it comes to Chaga, it’s important to remember that Chaga gets most of its nutritional value from its host – the Birch tree.
 The medicinal value of Chaga that has been harvested from trees other than birch may be entirely different.
 You should especially pay attention to your Chaga being wild harvested, as we’ve heard of Chaga grown in laboratories.

-Whilst Cordyceps is a different story, as mentioned the originally celebrated strain Cordyceps Sinensis only grows on the Himalayan Plateau.
-Which makes the fungus hard to obtain and that also reflects in the price.
-Luckily there are another almost as powerful species called Cordyceps Militaris, that can even be cultivated on plant-based materials and at home, using a grow kit.
+Whilst Cordyceps is a different story, as mentioned, the originally celebrated strain Cordyceps Sinensis only grows on the Himalayan Plateau, which makes the fungus hard to obtain, and that also reflects in the price.
+Luckily there are another almost as powerful species called Cordyceps Militaris that can even be cultivated on plant-based materials and at home using a grow kit.